hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

   + impulse response
     + possibly represented as an audio file, decoded in memory before use
     + able to be recorded from a real acoustic space such as cave
-    + able to synthestically generated through a wide variety of techniques
+    + able to synthetically generated through a wide variety of techniques

 + Convolution
   + a mathematical process applied to an audio signal to achieve high-quality linear effect